Lyft: Car schemes

 In March 2019, Lyft became a public company via an initial public offering, raising $2.34 billion at a valuation of $24.3 billion.
 The company set aside some shares to be given to long-time drivers.

 In March 2020, Lyft acquired Halo Cars which pays drivers to display digital advertisements on their vehicles.
 In April 2020, during the COVID-19 pandemic in the United States, Lyft laid off 982 employees and furloughed an additional 288 to reduce operating expenses.
 The company continued to offer scooters for rent in San Francisco, while Miami government asked Lyft to halt operations.

 In August 2020, Lyft partnered with rental car company Sixt to provide users access rental cars, in exchange for a commission.
 Most of the rental cars are owned and operated by Sixt, with 85 locations in the U.S.

 In December 2020, Lyft announced plans to launch a multi-city U.S. robotaxi service with Motional.
 Lyft sold its self-driving car division to Toyota for $550 million in April 2021.
 The division had partnerships with General Motors, NuTonomy, Ford Motor Company, GoMentum Station, and Magna International.
 It also owned Blue Vision Labs, a London-based augmented reality startup, acquired in 2018 for $72 million.

-In April 2022, Lyft announced an agreement to acquire PBSC Urban Solutions, a Canadian bike-share equipment and technology supplier.
 In November 2022, the company announced layoffs of approximately 700 employees, or about 13% of its staff.

 In March 2023, David Risher was named CEO of the company.

 In April 2023, the company announced layoffs of 1,076 corporate workers, or 26% of its staff.
 This came after job cuts announced in July and November 2022.

 In September 2023, Lyft discontinued Lyft Rentals and stopped offering car rental services.

-For the second quarter of 2024, Lyft posted its first GAAP profit in the company’s history.

 In July 2025, Lyft acquired Free Now for €175 million, expanding in Europe.

-In September 2025, Lyft partnered with Waymo to launch Waymo's autonomous ride-hailing service to Nashville in 2026.
+In September 2025, Lyft partnered with Waymo to use self-driving cars for its service in Nashville.
+It also partnered with May Mobility to launch self-driving cars in Atlanta.

-Criticism
+In October 2025, Lyft acquired TBR Global Chauffeuring for £83 million.

+Cycle schemes

+Bilbaobizi is a cycle sharing system owned by Lyft.

+Lyft acquired Motivate, a bicycle-sharing system and the operator of Capital Bikeshare and Citi Bike, in November 2018.
+The company also announced plans to add 28,000 Citi Bikes and expand its service.

+In April 2022, Lyft announced an agreement to acquire PBSC Urban Solutions, a Canadian bike-share equipment and technology supplier.

+In 2026 Lyft acquired Serveo bikeshares in Spain.